pycroscopy/pycroscopy/docs/data_format.rst

   fit should actually be a N x 1 dataset where each element is a compound value made up of the S coefficients.
-Note that while some form of sequence can be forced onto the coefficients if the spectra were fit to polynomial equations, the drawbacks outweigh the benefits:
+Note that while some form of sequence can be forced onto the coefficients if the spectra were fit to polynomial equations, the drawbacks outweight the benefits:

-  * Storing data in compound datasets circumvents (slicing) problems associated with getting a specific / the kth coeffient if the data were stored in a real-valued matrix instead.
+  * Storing data in compund datasets circumvents (slicing) problems associated with getting a specific / the kth coeffient if the data were stored in a real-valued matrix instead.
   * Visualization also becomes a lot simpler since compound datasets cannot